-- 1. Holy Spirit baptism is a unique experience.
-Distinct from and usually occurring after, salvation; - 2.
+- 1. Holy Spirit baptism is a unique experience, distinct from, and usually occurring after, salvation; - 2.
 Holy Spirit baptism is an experience whereby the totality (fullness) of the Spirit is possessed by a Christian; - 3.
-Holy Spirit baptism is an experience which empowers a Christian in a new way for witness and service; - 4.
+Holy Spirit baptism is an experience, which empowers a Christian in a new way for witness and service; - 4.
 Holy Spirit baptism is an experience which Christians are urged to seek.
-Classes are sometimes held to teach people how to get this experience;
+Classes are sometimes held to teach people how to get this experience; - 5.
+Holy Spirit baptism results in a full bestowal of the gifts of the Spirit and the initial historical evidence of the baptism is that a person speaks in tongues.

-There is a new movement which had its beginnings in the 1980s called the "Third Wave" headed up by Peter Wagner.
+There is a new movement which had its beginnings in the 1980's called the "Third Wave" headed up by Peter Wagner.
 The Third Wave people believe all the spiritual gifts are in operation today in the church but they deny that the baptism of the Holy Spirit happens sometime after conversion to Christ.

 Quite often charismatics give forth an elitist attitude thinking they are more spiritual than those who have not received the baptism of the Holy Spirit.
-Why?
-Because they speak in tongues.
+They have this superiority attitude because they speak in tongues due to the baptism of the Spirit.
 Their fellowship is not around Christ but an experience.

-Our task in this message is to test these basic tenets of charismatics by the Bible alone, for the Bible is out only rule of faith and practice.
+Our task in this message is to test these basic tenets of charismatics by the Bible alone, for the Bible is our only rule of faith and practice.